dgm9704/flux/README.md

 - ~~Figure out best tool to use for XSLT~~ Will use mainly xsltproc for now.
 Also test with .NET (Core)
 - Implement the rest of AIF cases - ongoing
 - Using the official error codes and messages where available - ongoing
+- ~~Add manager/fund identification~~ implemented
-- ~~Add manager/fund identification and other info about the error location~~ implemented
+- Add other info about the error location
 - ~~Figure out the output format (CSV, XML, ?)~~ settled on simple XML format for now
 - Optimization if needed (it's easy to read and write when every case is explicitly "spelled out", but might perform badly) - ongoing
+- Perhaps add "Control" text also, as it could help correct the error
+- There are some warnings also (WAF-*) - do they go into a "warning" element, or should there be a severity value?
+- If possible, find out the format that ESMA uses!
+Could be smart to use the same.